jopemachine-arvis/arvis/documents/action-description.md

 # Action

-You can use below predefined `actions`.
+You can use below `actions` types.

 If there is one more action in `actions`, the actions are all executed sequentially.

-(But don't put other actions together when you put `trigger` in `actions`. currently, it can cause bugs)

 You can also put `actions` in some `action`.

+In case of the `action` is async action, next actions are executed after the async action is ended.

 For example, If you put some action in `script` action, the action is triggered when the script execution ends.